How To Connect Projector To Laptop

 • Most smart TVs include a wireless projection function that supports Miracast technology.

-However, if your projector, television, or desktop display does not enable wireless connectivity.
+However, if your Projector, television, or desktop display does not enable wireless connectivity.

-Then you must purchase a Microsoft wireless display dongle/adapter, which will be plugged into the device you intend to use for projection.
+Then, you must purchase a Microsoft wireless display dongle/adapter, which will be plugged into the device you intend to use for projection.

 When purchasing the device, make sure that the dongle supports Miracast technology.